bbhutada/customer-contracts/README.md

 #### 3] Jsonpath - For managing JSON objects
 #### 4] Java 8

-Also, I have used POJO as in-memory database per mentioned in the task.
+Also, I have used POJO as in-memory database per mentioned in the task and used MAP to store customer/contracts data.
+The reason for using MAP is for faster searching of record (complexity O(1)).

 ## Folder structure: